American Indian languages American Indian tribes Native American Indian art

 Caddo ribbon shirts, and here are some photographs

 The Caddos didn't wear long headdresses like the Sioux.
 Caddo men usually cut their hair in the Mohawk style or shaved their heads except for a scalplock (one long lock of hair on top of their heads.)
-Sometimes warriors would make this hairstyle more impressive with a colorful porcupine roach.
+Sometimes warriors would make this hairstyle more impressive with a colorful roach headdress.
 Caddo Indian women usually wore their long hair in a bun.
 For special occasions, Caddo women fastened their buns with beaded hair ornaments and long trailing ribbons like this.
-Here is a website with pictures of these Indian hair styles.
-The Caddos also wore tribal tattoos, and women painted their faces and bodies bright colors for special occasions.
+Here is a website with pictures of these Native American hairstyles.
+The Caddos also wore traditional tattoos, and women painted their faces and bodies bright colors for special occasions.

 Today, some Caddo people still wear moccasins or a ribbon shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear roaches in their hair on special occasions like a dance.

 |The Caddos knew how to make dugout canoes from hollowed-out logs, but usually they preferred to travel by land.
 There were no horses in North America until colonists brought them over from Europe, so the Caddos used dogs to help them carry their belongings.
 Today, of course, Caddo people also use cars... and non-native people also use canoes.|